 Visit our brony timeline for an even more detailed look at early bronydom!

 Many users of 4Chan, a controversial anonymous image board known for being the birthplace of various internet trends, latched onto the show during this time.
 Users began to excitedly post thread after thread of endless pony pictures.
-Some of it was for the sake of ironic humor, while some users found themselves genuinely enjoying the show and looking for others to discuss it with.
-At one point posts about ponies were banned from the site due to the sheer amount of pony spam.
+Some of it was for the sake of ironic humor, while some users found themselves genuinely enjoying the show and looking for other cartoon enthusiasts to discuss it with.
+At one point, posts about ponies were banned from the site due to the sheer amount of pony spam.
 A number of people rose up against the show expressing hatred toward those who even mention something pony related, likely because of fans' proclivity to sometimes share pony content in places where it was not wanted.

 By this time ponies had already begun to take over the internet... and the world.